nomo-app/walletkit-dart/README.md

 This design helps to simplify the API.

 Moreover, WalletKit-Dart provides different APIs for UTXO-chains and EVM-chains.
-Although every chain is part of a unified class hierarchy, we want to provide APIs that are specifically targeted for the architecture of a chain.
+Although every transaction inherits from a generic base transaction, we want to provide APIs that are specifically targeted for the architecture of a chain.
+In that sense, we deviate from a traditional object oriented approach.

 In other words, while we aim to reuse code between chains, we do not want to create broken abstraction layers by abstracting too much complexity away.